TillF/WASA-SED/docs/index.md

 *Timestep*: timestep (not interpreted in daily resolution, 1..24 for hourly resolution)<br>
 *Subasin-ID*: Map-ID of sub-basin

 This optional file allows specifying the water output of selected sub-basins.
 If this file is not found in the folder Time_series, all sub-basins are treated regularly.
 Otherwise, any outflow that is specified in this file is used directly as an output of the respective sub-basin – no computations are performed within this basin (evaporation, groundwater, river routing, etc.).
 WASA reads data from this file sequentially, starting from start of simulation and every calendar year (e.g. chunks of 365 days).
-The subsequent entries are assumed without gaps and not checked for completeness.
+Warning: The subsequent rows are assumed without gaps and not checked for completeness in the time series. "-1" is regarded as "no data" and will lead to "no data" in the riverflow in all affected downstream subbasins.

 Example: Sub-basin 4 has pre-specified discharge of 0.5 m³/s for 1 Sep 2005.

-**6)** ```sub-basin_outsed.dat``` <br>
+**6)** ```subbasin_outsed.dat``` <br>
 (optional)

 ```